 Power limited and non-power limited wiring must enter the enclosure through separate conduit entrances.
 All power limited conductors must be separated by a minimum of 6.35 mm (0.25 in.) from all non-power limited conductors.
-The maximum length of the input/output wiring shall be no longer than 30 meters (98.5 feet).
+The maximum length of the input/output wiring shall be no longer than 30 m (98.5 ft).

 With the enclosure securely mounted, drill holes as needed for cord grips or conduit fittings (installer supplied).
 Avoid drill shavings from contacting any power components inside the system.
-You will require a minimum of the following cables entering and exiting the enclosure:
+You will require a minimum of the following cables entering or exiting the enclosure: